kumbulanit/t-sql/tech company/untitled/Module 13 - Using Window Ranking, Offset, and Aggregate Functions/Lesson1_Writing_Queries_with_UNION_Operator.md

 SELECT
     'Human Resources' AS BusinessDimension,
     'Compensation' AS MetricCategory,
-    'Average Base BaseSalary' AS MetricName,
+    'Average Base e.BaseSalary' AS MetricName,
     FORMAT(AVG(e.BaseSalary), 'C') AS MetricValue,
     'Currency' AS UnitOfMeasure,
     FORMAT(GETDATE(), 'yyyy-MM-dd') AS ReportDate,
     'Current' AS TimePeriod
-FROM Employees
+FROM Employees e
 WHERE IsActive = 1

 UNION ALL